-Non-retail funds can, in general, be marketed by the same players as retail funds (see question 15).
+Non-retail funds can, in general, be marketed by the same players as retail funds.
 An exception applies to funds managed by registered managers.
-Such funds cannot be marketed by firms with a financial intermediary licence under the GewO.
+Such funds cannot be marketed by firms with a financial intermediary licence under the Commerce Act.

-Non-retail funds may only be marketed to professional or semiprofessional investors (for the definition of these, see question 3).
+Non-retail funds may only be marketed to professional or semiprofessional investors (for the definition of these).